Hokimate Harwood

-Hokimate Pamela Harwood is a New Zealand Māori ornithologist.
-She is a member of the Ngāpuhi iwi, and a bicultural science researcher at the Museum of New Zealand Te Papa Tongarewa.
+Hokimate Pamela Harwood is a bicultural science researcher at Te Papa, New Zealand's national museum.
+She uses a background in biology and traditional Māori knowledge (Mātauranga Māori) to research historical Māori textiles.

 Biography

 Harwood attended secondary school at the Catholic Regional College in Traralgon in Victoria, Australia.
 She then completed a Bachelor of Science degree in Biological Sciences and Physical Anthropology at the University of Auckland in New Zealand, graduating in 1998.
 In 2002, she completed a Master’s degree in Environmental and Marine science, also at the University of Auckland.
 Her thesis research analyzed the tree fruit diet of New Zealand’s pigeon population (also known as kūkupa or kererū) in the urban environment of North Shore.